pattobrien/sidecar/docs/architecture/terms.md

 # Terms

-- ActiveContext / ActiveContextRoot
 - Rule
 - PackageConfiguration vs ProjectConfiguration
 - Rule types (e.g. difference between a QuickFix and Assist)
 - Package Utilities

-- Target Package
+### Active Target Package

+A Dart package that is under analysis by Sidecar.